 • Deepening of the voice*

-• Growth of hair on the face, stomach and upper back*
+• Hair growth on the face, stomach and upper back*

 • Enlarged clitoris*